 Use mass and moments of inertia from the FUN3D restart file instead of those in this namelist; only needed FUN3D has modified the mass and inertia during the simulation.

 $B.5.7 \quad \& a eroelastic_modal_data$

-This namelist specifies modal data for static and dynamic aeroelastic analysis via time integration of the structural dynamics equations (see for example [70]).
+This namelist specifies data for modal static and dynamic aeroelastic analysis via time integration of the structural dynamics equations (see for example [71]).